-A completely new, internationally renowned museum of the life and environmental sciences and a forum for the future of science communication: BIOTOPIA.
+A completely new, internationally renowned museum of the life and environmental sciences and a forum for the future of science communication: The Naturkundemuseum Bayern.
 The climate crisis, pandemics and species extinction are presenting us with enormous challenges.
-As a communicative interface between international scientists, educational and research institutions, BIOTOPIA seeks solutions to restore the balance on our planet.
+As a communicative interface between international scientists, educational and research institutions, the new museum seeks solutions to restore the balance on our planet.
 It invites dialogue between science, art, culture, politics and the general public.
 In doing so, it makes Munich and Bavaria visible as a top science location and gives treasures of the Bavarian State Natural Science Collections (SNSB) a stage.
-BIOTOPIA encourages everyone to make a difference - with events, excursions, festivals and in the future museum, which, with its open visitor labs, children's museum, auditorium, event areas, flexible special exhibition spaces and attractive outdoor areas, will make people want to experience nature.
+The Naturkundemuseum Bayern encourages everyone to make a difference - with events, excursions, festivals and in the future museum, which, with its open visitor labs, children's museum, auditorium, event areas, flexible special exhibition spaces and attractive outdoor areas, will make people want to experience nature.
 Explore Life!

-BIOTOPIA's vision is a more understanding, balanced and sustainable relationship between humans and other living things.
-BIOTOPIA is therefore intended to be a place for all ages and educational levels, inspiring to see the world from the perspective of other organisms.
-BIOTOPIA will be the first museum in the world to focus on behaviors, activities and processes.
+The vision of the Naturkundemuseum Bayern is a more understanding, balanced and sustainable relationship between humans and other living things.
+The Naturkundemuseum Bayern is therefore intended to be a place for all ages and educational levels, inspiring to see the world from the perspective of other organisms.
+It will be the first museum in the world to focus on behaviors, activities and processes.
 Thereby, we humans understand ourselves as part of the environment and feel responsible for our planet!

-BIOTOPIA expands and transforms the popular Museum Mensch und Natur (Man and Nature), which was established in 1990 as a provisional facility in the north wing of Nymphenburg Palace and has long been unable to cope with the crowds of visitors in terms of space.
+The Naturkundemuseum Bayern expands and transforms the popular Museum Mensch und Natur (Man and Nature), which was established in 1990 as a provisional facility in the north wing of Nymphenburg Palace and has long been unable to cope with the crowds of visitors in terms of space.
 In addition, it suffers from a poor museum infrastructure and cramped premises.
-BIOTOPIA enlarges the Museum Mensch und Natur, builds on its ideas and in doing so leads the classic natural history museum into the future with a new concept.
+The Naturkundemuseum Bayern enlarges the Museum Mensch und Natur, builds on its ideas and in doing so leads the classic natural history museum into the future with a new concept.

 The exhibition concept is innovative as well: Visitors who enter the museum become researchers themselves in visitor labs and observatories and discover countless commonalities with other living beings on an interactive journey.
 Thus, the realization that everything is connected to everything else leads people to the most pressing questions of our time in a completely new way.
-BIOTOPIA's goal with the exhibition is to awaken visitors' natural curiosity, generate empathy for life and the environment, and encourage them to take the initiative themselves.
+The exhibition's goal is to awaken visitors' natural curiosity, generate empathy for life and the environment, and encourage them to take the initiative themselves.

 Image left: Visualization of the new building © Staab Architekten

-The issues of sustainability and energy efficiency play a central role in building planning for BIOTOPIA.
-According to the current planning status, BIOTOPIA's new building even exceeds the requirements of the newly enacted Building Energy Act (GEG 2020) by about 40 percent.
-The outdoor areas are also among BIOTOPIA's special ecological qualities: the extensively landscaped inner courtyard and the outdoor facilities support the enormous animal and plant biodiversity of the surrounding area, for example, through a wetland biotope and building botany.
+The issues of sustainability and energy efficiency play a central role in building planning.
+According to the planning status 2021, the new building even exceeds the requirements of the newly enacted Building Energy Act (GEG 2020) by about 40 percent.
+The outdoor areas are also among it's special ecological qualities: the extensively landscaped inner courtyard and the outdoor facilities support the enormous animal and plant biodiversity of the surrounding area, for example, through a wetland biotope and building botany.

 Image left © Atelier Loidl Landscape Architects

-BIOTOPIA will strengthen the region in terms of educational policy: The development of a Bavarian-wide network of natural history and environmental educational institutions is a central goal of BIOTOPIA.
-BIOTOPIA builds on the existing Bavarian Nature Education Network and will also bring together research institutions, schools, visitor and national park centers, environmental stations, botanical gardens, zoos and other institutions throughout Bavaria, which will be supported in PR and marketing, with mobile programs, traveling exhibitions and through the development of joint projects.
+The Naturkundemuseum Bayern will strengthen the region in terms of educational policy: The development of a Bavarian-wide network of natural history and environmental educational institutions is a central goal of the new museum.
+The Naturkundemuseum Bayern builds on the existing Bavarian Nature Education Network and will also bring together research institutions, schools, visitor and national park centers, environmental stations, botanical gardens, zoos and other institutions throughout Bavaria, which will be supported in PR and marketing, with mobile programs, traveling exhibitions and through the development of joint projects.

-BIOTOPIA - Naturkundemuseum Bayern will transform the popular Museum Mensch und Natur in Munich Nymphenburg into a 21st century museum in the coming years.
-The design planning for the new museum of life sciences and environmental sciences has been completed - the current planning status for architecture, exhibition and concept was presented for the first time on 14.6.2021.
+The Naturkundemuseum Bayern will transform the popular Museum Mensch und Natur in Munich Nymphenburg into a 21st century museum in the coming years.
+The design planning for the new museum of life sciences and environmental sciences has been completed - the planning status for architecture, exhibition and concept was presented for the first time on 14.6.2021.
 All info on building, historic preservation, sustainability, traffic, costs and more in the video.
-[In German]
+[Status 2021, in German]

 Menzinger Str.
 67